eliseomartelli/eliseomartelli.it/_posts/2020-09-13-iot-vlan-edgeos.md

     set firewall group network-group RFC1918 network 10.0.0.0/8
     ```

-2. Setup the firewall to block RFC1918 but allow DNS and DHCP:
+2. Setup the firewall to **block** traffic to RFC1918 networks but allow DNS and DHCP:

     ```bash
     set firewall name IOT_IN_LOCAL default-action accept
     set firewall name IOT_IN_LOCAL description 'IOT In and Local ruleset.'
     ```

-    2.1 We are going to allow established and related network traffic.
+    2.1 We are going to **allow established and related** network traffic so that we can access the IOT devices from other networks.

     ```bash
     set firewall name IOT_IN_LOCAL rule 10 action accept